It's a New Day in Public Health.

 - Agency Capacity Assessment Tool from agencies who serve these various groups to better identify sustainment needs during an event and the agency's capacity to meet those needs

-- At-Risk, Behavioral Health & Community Resilience—U.S. Department of Health and Human Resources, Office of the Assistant Secretary for Preparedness and Response, Division webpage with resources to ensure the functional needs of at-risk individuals and behavioral health issues are integrated in public health and medical emergency preparedness, response, and recovery.
+- At-Risk, Behavioral Health & Community Resilience—U.S. Department of Health and Human Resources, Office of the Administration for Strategic Preparedness and Response (ASPR), Division webpage with resources to ensure the functional needs of at-risk individuals and behavioral health issues are integrated in public health and medical emergency preparedness, response, and recovery.

 - Best Practices for Communication with Vulnerable Populations: A Transportation and Emergency Management Toolkit